FIIT-TEAM8/team_documentation/docs/modules/Web application/startup.md

 * `cd ./node_server && npm install && cd ..`

 Thanks to previous steps we have cloned all required repositories and installed their dependencies.
-However our node_server uses PostreSQL.
-Because of that we are going to create a docker-compose.yaml, which runs a container of this database in our local machine.
+However our *node_server* uses PostreSQL.
+Because of that, we are going to create a *docker-compose.yaml*, which runs an instance of this database in a container on our local machine.

 * Open VS Code in directory, which we have created in first step of this set up (`code .` in that directory)
 * In VS Code create new file with name `docker-compose.yaml`